 Your Board of Directors

-David Lindblom was elected to represented Pennington, Meade and Lawrence Counties in 2010.
+David Lindblom was elected to represent Pennington, Meade and Lawrence Counties in 2010.
 He and his wife, Starla, ranch near Hermosa.
-He is active in the Hermosa Volunteer Fire Department where he is currently the assistant chief and is in his eleventh year as a director for the Hermosa Rural Fire Protection District.
+He is active in the Hermosa Volunteer Fire Department where he is currently the assistant chief and is in his thirteenth year as a director for the Hermosa Rural Fire Protection District.
 He is a past director for the Central States Fair and for the Custer County Fair.
-David is currently the board's vice-president.
+David is currently the board's president.

-Alan Bishop was elected in 2011 to represent Custer and Shannon Counties and is currently the assistant secretary.
-Alan grew up in eastern Custer County and graduated from Rapid City Central High School and Lake Area Vocational/Technical School in Watertown, earning an Associate’s Degree in Agriculture Production.
+Alan Bishop was elected in 2011 to represent Custer and Oglala Lakota Counties and is currently the vice president.
+Bishop grew up in eastern Custer County and graduated from Rapid City Central High School and Lake Area Vocational/Technical School in Watertown, earning an Associate’s Degree in Agriculture Production.
 In 1995, he became the operator/manager of the Bishop family 3 Up 3 Down Ranch located near Hermosa.
 He is active in the Hermosa UCC Church and the Masonic Lodge.
 He is a lifetime member of the Custer County Fair Association and a past 4-H member and leader.
-Alan and his wife, Kerry, have four children.
+Bishop and his wife, Kerry, have four children.

-Jim Preston was appointed in 2008 to fill the vacancy on the board and is currently the treasurer.
+Jim Preston was appointed in 2008 to fill the vacancy on the board and is currently the secretary.
 Preston served for 30 years in the U.S. Army and the South Dakota Army National Guard, including as commander of the 196th Regiment at Ft.
 Meade.
 During his years with the National Guard, Preston worked as the business manager for Custer State Park and later for the Custer School District.
-He was the human resources director for the City of Rapid City from 2000 to 2007 and is currently the city's finance director.
+He was the human resources director for the City of Rapid City from 2000 to 2007 and was the city's finance director until retiring in 2012.
 Preston is involved with numerous committees and boards in Rapid City, including, chairman of the Capital Improvement Program committee, the Journey Museum, Community Development Block Grant committee and the Tax Increment Financing Committee.
 He also is a member of the American Legion, Cosmopolitan Club, Toastmasters and raises buffalo and cattle with his brothers and sister.
 He received his bachelor degree in business administration from the University of South Dakota, Vermillion.
 He also has master degrees in business administration and in public administration.
 Preston and his wife, Dee, live near Hermosa.

-Al Perry was elected as board member for Pennington, Meade and Lawrence Counties in 2006.
+Al Perry was elected as board member for Pennington, Meade and Lawrence Counties in 2006 and serves as assistant secretary.
 He is a retired communications worker, having worked for Northwestern Bell Telephone and U.S. West for 32 years.
 He served as manager of the Philip office and foreman in the Rapid City area before transferring to Omaha and Denver, working in various staff positions.
 Perry is currently an outside plant consultant for Golden West Telephone Company.
 He has obtained his certified cooperative director certificate and board leadership certificate through the National Rural Electric Cooperative Association.
-He and his wife, Sally, have two adult children and one grandson.
+He has two adult children and one grandson.
 Perry served on the board of the Rimrock Community Hall and is president of the Rimrock Heights Housing Association.
 He is a member of the Battle Ridge Masonic Lodge in Hermosa.